-Identify below what other City-identified priority would be met through the project-basing of units.
+75% or more units in building would be restricted to low- or very-low income occupancy 50% to 74% of units in building would be restricted to low- or very-low income occupancy Units meet other City-identified priority needs such as supportive housing Identify below what other City-identified priority would be met through the project-basing of units.
 Attach any additional materials as needed and provide page number references to additional information in the proposal.
 17. Applicant's Plans for Management and Maintenance of Units: a.
 Is there a written plan for management and maintenance of the proposed PBV units?
 Yes No If "Yes," please include the management and maintenance plan as an attachment to this application.
 If "No," please provide a description of how units will be managed and maintained, both on an on-going and long-term basis, focusing on property management, preventive maintenance, routine maintenance, emergency repairs, security, and health and safety-related areas.
 Describe the personnel/positions to be assigned to management and maintenance of the proposed project, hours of operation, location of management/maintenance offices and other pertinent information.
 Provide page number references to additional information in the proposal.
 18. Additional Information for New Construction and Substantial Rehabilitation Projects This section applies only to proposed new construction or substantial rehabilitation projects . a.
-Construction Schedule : Complete the following schedule.
+Construction Schedule: Complete the following schedule.
 Finance Closing Construction Start Date Construction Completion Date Occupancy Date b.
-Zoning and Other Approvals: Have all zoning and other required approvals including historic and environmental review as appropriate been received? c.
-Site Control: Does Owner have site control over the proposed site? \(\subseteq \text{Yes} \) \(\subseteq \text{No} \) Provide a brief description of the nature of the owner's site control.
-Attach documentation where needed (i.e. a copy of site control contract) and \(\text{provide page number references to additional information in the proposal.} \) Include the following attachments with the proposal and provide page number references to the information in the proposal: Description of project work plans such as site/unit plans and elevations Statement of Sources and Uses for Funds to develop the project Operating pro forma are proposed for project based assistance.
+Zoning and Other Approvals: Have all zoning and other required approvals including historic and environmental review as appropriate been received?
+Yes No If No, provide a description of current status of required approvals including an estimate of when all required approvals will be secured. c.
+Site Control: Does Owner have site control over the proposed site?
+Yes No Provide a brief description of the nature of the owner's site control.
+Attach documentation where needed, (i.e. a copy of site control contract) and provide page number references to additional information in the proposal.

+Include the following attachments with the proposal and provide page number references to the information in the proposal:

+- Description of project work plans such as site/unit plans and elevations - Statement of Sources and Uses for Funds to develop the project - Operating pro forma - Documentation regarding compliance with Davis Bacon Wage rates if nine (9) or more units are proposed for project based assistance.